 |Lunch and tea||

-If you are planning to visit Batemans, it is only 1km beyond Burwash and has a National Trust tea room, serving hot meals at lunchtime (until 2.30pm or so) and tea and cakes until 5pm March to October and 4pm November to February.
+If you are planning to visit Batemans, it is only 1.1km beyond Burwash and has a National Trust tea room serving hot meals at lunchtime (until 2.30pm or so) and tea and cakes until 5pm March to October and 4pm November to February.
 To access the tea room, you have to pay to go into Batemans, however – unless you are a National Trust member.

 After the walk, we would love to get your feedback